Gerald Berkelhammer

 For over seventy years Jerry was an avid tennis player and competed with great success in the Mercer County Men’s Tennis League.
 He loved skiing and camping and instilled that love in his children and eventually, in his grandchildren.
 In retirement he spent many happy hours on local tennis courts.
 In addition, after he retired, he audited over twenty-five courses at Princeton University, especially history, and read everything ever written about World War I. For 21 wonderful years he called himself the “head groundskeeper” at his and Sheila’s home on Allison Road, where he grew amazing vegetables including bumper crops of asparagus and many varieties of salad greens and tomatoes, and provided all his friends with tomato seedlings.
 His asparagus bed at Stonebridge lives on!

-Jerry is survived by his wife, Sheila, his daughter Jill Zorn and her husband, Jonathan, his sons Fred and Paul and Fred’s wife, Debra, and five grandchildren: Abigail and Hannah Zorn, Sam and Sara Berkelhammer, and Shira Berkelhammer.
+Jerry is survived by his wife, Sheila, his daughter Jill Zorn and her husband, Jonathan, his sons Fred and Paul and Fred’s wife, Debra, and five grandchildren: Abigail and Hannah Zorn, Sam and Sara Berkelhammer, and Shira Berkelhammer, as well as his sister Ruth (Berkelhammer) Fink.

 Funeral services and burial are at Mount Lebanon Cemetery in Woodbridge on Friday, January 3 at 11 AM.
 Contributions in Jerry’s memory may be made to causes of the donor’s choice.